isabella232/asset-compute.en/help/api.md

 # Asset Compute Service HTTP API {#asset-compute-http-api}

+   >[!NOTE]
+   >
+   >Use of the API is limited to development purposes.
+The API is provided as context when developing custom workers.
+In Adobe Experience Manager as a Cloud Service, the API is solely used by AEM.

 The article describes the HTTP API.
 A high-level flow for clients of the service is below:

 1. Client is provisioned as Adobe Developer Console project in an IMS organization.
 Each separate system or environment has its own separate project, in order to isolate the journal.

-   >[!NOTE]
-   >
-   >In Adobe Experience Manager as a Cloud Service, it happens automatically, except for the stage environments.

 2. Client generates an access token for the technical account using the [JWT (Service Account) Authentication](https://www.adobe.io/authentication/auth-methods.html).